 Serbs and then Croatians leveled East Mostar.
 (In WWII, Hitler leveled Warsaw, Poland.)

-Five hundred fifty concentration camps were set up in the former Yugoslavia.
-(In WWII, the Germans of WWII had numerous concentration and extermination camps throughout Europe.
+Five hundred fifty detention and concentration camps were set up in the former Yugoslavia.
+(In WWII, the Germans had numerous concentration and extermination camps throughout Europe.

-Ethnic cleansing of Bosnian Muslims so that Croatians and Serbians could move in.
-(In WWII, Jews and other non-Aryans were forcibly removed from their homes and Germans then lived there.)
+Ethnic cleansing of Bosnian Muslims occurred so that Croatians and Serbians could move in.
+(In WWII, Jews and other non-Aryans were forcibly removed from their homes, and Germans then lived there.)

 Srebrenica was deemed a safe city by the UN so Bosnian refugees traveled there.
 The inhabitants were killed by the Serbian army.
 (It was like the Warsaw ghetto and Auschwitz combined.)

 Bosnian Muslims were told to mark themselves with arm bands and mark their homes with blankets to ensure their safety.
 This act served to target them and their houses.
 (In WWII, Jewish stars meant harrassment and eventually imprisonment and possible death.)

 Mass graves are common in Bosnia.
 People are still unaccounted for.
 (Mass graves were common in WWII and are still being found.)